Valbona Valley: Biology

 Due to the temperature and climate differences between different areas and elevations, the park is characterized by exceptionally rich and varied fauna.
 The park represents one of the most important national bio centers of wild fauna in the country.
 The wider land area is one of the last areas in Europe, in which a great number of brown bears and grey wolves can be found.
-The park is potentially a habitat for the endangered lynx.
+The park is potentially a habitat for the critically endangered Balkan lynx.
 One of the park's special attractions is the existence of the rare chamois, which can be found at higher altitudes far from human activity.
 Most important wildlife inhabiting the Valbona Valley include roe deer and wild boar.
 We can also witness the presence of western western capercaillie and golden eagle.

 Sources of water, becks and glacial lakes are the basis of life for water insects, amphibians, and salmons.
 Species of fish are represented with species such as the marble trout and river trout.
 The limited number of species is determined by the predominant bodies of water including glacial lakes, streams and upper river courses, which are inhabited by fish species.

 Due to its strategic position and the mosaic distribution of various types of habitats, the park is quite rich of bird genera.
 The total number of bird species is 145.
 Important birds of prey with high conservation value include the golden eagle, booted eagle, egyptian vulture, sparrowhawk, goshawk, lanner falcon, saker falcon, peregrine falcon and honey buzzard.
 The park hosts seven species and populations owls, such as the barn owl, scops owl, eagle owl, little owl, tawny owl, long-eared owl and short-eared owl.
 Other families of birds inhabiting the park include the alpine swift, alpine accentor, great cormorant, grey heron, rock partridge, common ringed plover, stock dove, common cuckoo and eurasian golden oriole.